Equilibrium stochastic dynamics of a Brownian particle in inhomogeneous space: derivation of an alternative model

 The noise term is locally Gaussian with a locally fixed width and zero average.
 A system to equilibrate over an inhomogeneous space like the given one the space must be of finite extent even in the absence of the conservative force.
-Given a long enough trajectory, the noise term in principle can locally everywhere sample enough realizations to become increasingly small on average as the length of the trajectory increases.
-This simple fact means that given a locally Gaussian noise everywhere the noise term can tend towards zero on average over increasingly larger sample space.
+Given a long enough trajectory which revisits a particular coordinate many times, the noise term in principle can locally everywhere sample enough realizations to become increasingly small on average everywhere as the length of the trajectory increases.
+This simple fact means that given a locally Gaussian noise everywhere the noise term can tend towards zero on average everywhere over increasingly larger sampling.
 If the noise is locally Gaussian, this should be true independent of whatever technicality is involved in the multiplicative noise integration.
-Therefore, there would remain a residual current in the form of $<F(x)/\Gamma(x)>\neq 0$ as a result of having Boltzmann distribution and some ad hoc cancellation of this current would be required.
-In two previous papers \cite{ari1,ari2} we have discussed these issues and it has been shown on the basis of the sole consideration of the non-existence of any average current over inhomogeneous space in equilibrium that the stochastic force strength for equilibrium dynamics should be written as $g(x)=\Gamma(x)\sqrt{2k_BT/<\Gamma(x)>}$.
+Therefore, there would remain a residual current in the form of $<F(x)/\Gamma(x)>\neq 0$ as a result of having Boltzmann distribution and some {\it ad hoc} cancellation of this current in this so called equilibrium will be required.

+In two previous papers \cite{ari1,ari2} we have discussed these issues and it has been shown on the basis of the sole consideration of the non-existence of any average current over inhomogeneous space in equilibrium that the stochastic force strength for equilibrium dynamics should be generalized to $g(x)=\Gamma(x)\sqrt{2k_BT/<\Gamma(x)>}$.
 This choice also explicitly decouples the local damping $\Gamma(x)$ from the global diffusivity $D={k_BT/<\Gamma(x)>}$ in the dynamics.